 Our hospital is renowned for providing quality healthcare and treatment to every patient who decides to undergo surgery at Cedars-Sinai Marina del Rey Hospital.
-Our orthopedic team is comprised of some of the most experienced and talented orthopedic surgeons, which is why you should rest assured that your quality of life will improve significantly after you have the procedure you need at our hospital.
+Our orthopaedic team is comprised of some of the most experienced and talented orthopaedic surgeons, which is why you should rest assured that your quality of life will improve significantly after you have the procedure you need at our hospital.

 If you have to undergo cartilage restoration, our surgeons are always prepared to perform the most effective, as well as the safest, procedure for you.
 However, before entering the operation room, your health will be thoroughly evaluated so as to make sure the risk of postoperative complications is minimal.

 The majority of people who need cartilage restoration are young adults who sustained a single injury or lesion.
 Elderly patients may unfortunately not benefit from cartilage restoration, as they usually have multiple lesions in one joint.
 The knee area is the most common when it comes to cartilage restoration.
 Nevertheless, shoulder and ankle problems can also be treated with cartilage restoration surgery.